os #

 fn home_dir() string

-home_dir returns path to the user's home directory.
+home_dir returns the path to the current user's home directory.

 fn hostname #